Leonard Birchall: Second World War

 At the outbreak of the Second World War in 1939, Flying Officer Birchall flew convoy and anti-submarine patrols from Nova Scotia flying with No. 5 Squadron RCAF.
 The squadron was equipped with the Supermarine Stranraer.

 On June 10, 1940, Birchall was responsible for the capture of an Italian merchant ship, the Capo Nola, in the Gulf of Saint Lawrence, hours after Canada declared war on Italy.
 Birchall had been tasked with locating any Italian vessels still in Canadian waters as the outbreak of war became imminent.
 On June 10, he found the Capo Nola.
 Birchall had been informed of the declaration of war by radio so made a low pass over the freighter, as if making an attack.
 This panicked the captain into running his vessel aground against a sandbank.
 Birchall then touched down nearby and waited until Royal Canadian Navy vessels reached the scene.
 The Capo Nola's crew were the first Italian prisoners taken by the Allies during the war.

 In early 1942, he joined No. 413 Squadron RCAF, then based in the Shetland Islands and flew patrols over the North Sea.
 After the Japanese successes in southeast Asia, the squadron was sent to Ceylon to provide a reconnaissance force.

 On 4 April 1942, only two days after his arrival, Squadron Leader Birchall was flying a PBY Catalina flying boat (AJ155/QL-A) that was patrolling the ocean to the south of Ceylon.
 Nine hours into the mission, as the plane was about to return to base, ships were spotted on the horizon.
-Investigation revealed a large Japanese fleet, the Nagumo Task Force (Responsible for the attack on Pearl Harbour), including five aircraft carriers, heading for Ceylon, which at that time was the base for the Royal Navy's Eastern Fleet.
+Investigation revealed a large Japanese fleet, the Nagumo Task Force (Responsible for the attack on Pearl Harbor), including five aircraft carriers, heading for Ceylon, which at that time was the base for the Royal Navy's Eastern Fleet.
 Birchall's crew managed to send out a radio message, but the Catalina was soon shot down by six A6M2 Zero fighters from the carrier Hiryū.

 The Japanese continued to strafe the wreck seriously wounding Sergeant John Henzell in the front turret.
 He was lost when the aircraft sank along with Warrant Officer Lucien "Louis" Colarossi.
 The Japanese continued their attack on those survivors in the water killing Sgt.
 Davidson.
 The remaining six crew members were eventually picked up by the Japanese destroyer Isokaze.

 The Easter Sunday Raid went ahead despite Birchall's signal, but his warning put the defenders on alert and allowed the harbour to be partially cleared before the Japanese attacked Colombo.